duerrp/pyexperiment/README.rst

 Pyexperiment facilitates the development of small experiments in Python with minimal boilerplate code.
-For example, a script to store and show a number, complete with help, configurable message can be written with as little code as this:
+For example, a script to store and show a number, complete with help, and a configurable message can be written with as little code as this:

 .. code-block:: python